Yanqi-Xu/parole/parole/parole_data_diary_public.md

          missing_member = if_else(is.na(not_available), true = "NO MISSING", false = "MISSING MEMBER"))
 ```

-Of these 6521 hearings, 4080 had at least one absence.
+Of these 6521 hearings, 4080 had at least one absence, whereas 2441 had
+the full board in attendance.

 ### Number of hearings attended by partial v. full board